 Trevor’s second book, The Story of Sushi: An Unlikely Saga of Raw Fish and Rice, was selected as an Editors’ Choice by The New York Times Book Review; it was also named a Best Food Book of the Year by Zagat and the Best American Food Literature Book of the Year by the Gourmand Awards.
-To research the book Trevor followed a group of apprentice American sushi chefs through their training, consulted previously untranslated Japanese sources, and spent a bit too much time investigating the fornication techniques of seaweed and the weird biology of gender-bending fish and shrimp.
+To research the book Trevor followed a group of novice American sushi chefs through a grueling apprenticeship, consulted previously untranslated Japanese sources, and spent a bit too much time investigating the fornication techniques of seaweed and the biology of gender-bending fish and shrimp.

-Trevor began his career in writing as an editorial assistant at The Atlantic, and went on to serve for three years as the managing editor of the literary journal Transition, published by Henry Louis Gates, Jr. and K. Anthony Appiah at the W.E.B.
+Trevor began his career in writing as an editorial assistant at The Atlantic, and went on to serve for three years as the managing editor of the literary journal Transition, published by Henry Louis Gates, Jr. and Kwame Anthony Appiah at the W.E.B.
 Du Bois Institute in the Department of African and African American Studies at Harvard University.
 During Trevor’s tenure at Transition the journal won three consecutive Alternative Press Awards for International Reporting and was nominated for a National Magazine Award in General Excellence.
 An essay Trevor wrote for Transition on the science and spirituality of brain death and organ transplantation, titled “The Telltale Heart,” was named a Notable Essay of the Year by Best American Essays.

-Trevor teaches writing at Columbia University in New York City, where he advises nonfiction thesis projects, and has taught narrative science writing in the graduate program in science journalism at Boston University.
-Trevor has also served as a teaching fellow and senior instructor in the undergraduate writing program in Columbia University’s core curriculum.
-In addition he has been an adjunct lecturer in the graduate program in science journalism at Boston University, a visiting writer in the M.F.A. program at the University of Memphis, an adjunct lecturer at The New School, and a faculty member at Brooklyn Friends School, and has taught writing workshops at the Key West Literary Seminar and the Nieman Conference on Narrative Journalism at Harvard University.
+Trevor teaches writing at Columbia University in New York City, where he is a full-time lecturer and course program co-director in American Studies in the undergraduate writing program in the Department of English.
+He also serves as an adjunct professor in the graduate program in creative writing at Columbia.
+In the past he has been an adjunct lecturer in the graduate program in science journalism at Boston University, a visiting writer in the M.F.A. program at the University of Memphis, an adjunct lecturer at The New School, and a faculty member at Brooklyn Friends School.
+He has taught writing workshops at the Key West Literary Seminar and the Nieman Conference on Narrative Journalism at Harvard University.